willkessler/jupytergraffiti/README.md

 * Viewers can pause recorded playback any time, scrub forward and backward, and interact with the Notebook during playback at any point.
 No need to watch a whole recorded screencast first, and then switch context to a Notebook; students can explore right along with you in the same environment you recorded in.
-* Jupyter Graffiti is easy to set up: either use the Python library or build the Docker image with the _Graffiti_ Jupyter Extension.
+* Jupyter Graffiti is easy to set up: either use the Python library or build the Docker image with the included Jupyter extension.
 (At Udacity, Jupyter Notebook Workspaces use the extension.
 See below how to accomplish this).
 * All data, including audio, is stored in compressed plain text in a directory separate from your notebook files for easy portability and storage in any version control system.

 ## Installation

-There are three ways to use _Graffiti_: as a python library, using a docker image, or by installing a plugin into your Jupyter Notebook configuration.
+There are three ways to use _Jupyter Graffiti_: as a Python library, using a Docker image, or by installing a plugin into your Jupyter Notebook configuration.

 ### As a Python Library (Simplest Option)